Gospel

 Points of interest and Catholic lore

-- A very central theme in Luke’s writings is that of journey.
-In Luke’s Gospel, Jesus’ journey to Jerusalem is the vehicle for his preaching and for the formation of the disciples in what it means to be a follower of Christ.
+- The journey is a central theme in Luke’s writings.
+In the Gospel of Luke, Jesus’ journey to Jerusalem is the vehicle for his preaching and for forming the disciples into true followers of Christ.

 - Luke’s second volume is the Acts of the Apostles.
-In this book, the journey continues with the message of Jesus being taken by the Church outward from Jerusalem to the ends of the earth.
+In this book, the journey continues—with the Church taking Jesus' message outward from Jerusalem to the ends of the earth.

-- There existed an ancient rivalry between the Samaritans and the Jews, which caused each group to be suspicious of the other.
-The area of Samaria lay between Galilee in the north and Judea in the south.
+- An ancient rivalry existed between the Samaritans and the Jews, and it caused each group to be suspicious of the other.
+The region of Samaria lay between Galilee in the north and Judea in the south of Israel.

 Exploring the Word

 This gospel text marks a turning point in Luke’s story of Jesus.
-He has made a momentous decision.
-When he is rejected by the very first village he approaches, the disciples want to punish them.
-But Jesus refuses violence and coercion as a means of conversion.
+In the text, Jesus makes a momentous decision.
+When the first village he approaches rejects him, the disciples want to punish the village.
+However, Jesus refuses violence and coercion as a means of conversion.
 He wants willing disciples!
-The following three brief exchanges outline what is needed for discipleship: it won’t necessarily be comfortable; there is a sense of urgency, and it requires single-mindedness and sometimes difficult choices.
-Comfort or family relationships cannot take priority over the kingdom of God, and once one becomes a follower of Christ, there can be no turning back.
-This gospel is not only about Jesus; it is about all those who seek to follow the road God has laid out for them.
+The three brief exchanges that follow in the story outline essential aspects of discipleship: it won’t necessarily be comfortable, it is lived with a sense of urgency, and it requires single-mindedness and sometimes difficult choices to be made.
+Comfort or family relationships cannot take priority over the kingdom of God, and once one becomes a follower of Christ, there is no turning back.
+This gospel focuses not only on Jesus but also on all who seek to follow the road that God has set for them.

-- One of the characters in this text says, ‘I will follow you wherever you go.’
+- One character in this text says, ‘I will follow you wherever you go.’
 What made you embark on this journey?
 Has the road been difficult?

-- What are the things you have had to turn your back on to continue on this journey?
+- What have you had to turn your back on to continue this journey?
 Are there still hurdles to overcome?

 Making connections